UEFA Euro 1996: Sponsorship

+Video game

+A video game tie-in was developed by Gremlin Interactive for Windows, DOS, and the Sega Saturn.
+The Sega Saturn version was the subject of considerable media hype and was a major system-seller for the system in the United Kingdom.

 Controversies

 Terrorist attack

 A terrorist attack took place in Manchester on 15 June, one day before the group stage match between Germany and Russia was due to take place in the same city.
 The detonation of a van bomb in the city centre injured 212 people and caused an estimated £700 million worth of damage.
 Four days after the blast, the Provisional Irish Republican Army issued a statement in which it claimed responsibility, but regretted causing injury to civilians.

 The Manchester bombing was the first and so far only major terrorist attack in the host city of an ongoing UEFA European Championship.
 The scheduled match at Old Trafford on the day following the bombing went ahead as planned after the stadium had been heavily guarded overnight and carefully searched; the game, in which Germany defeated Russia 3–0, was watched by a near capacity crowd of 50,700.

 Empty seats

 The aggregate attendance of 1,276,000 and average attendance of 41,158 per game were the highest for the European Championship (in its 16-team format) until the 2012 tournament.
 However, these numbers were based on the number of tickets sold rather than the number of spectators in the ground, which was often significantly lower.
 The large number of empty seats in most of the games not involving England was blamed on a number of factors: a lack of travelling fans from most of the other nations concerned, a lack of interest among locals for games not involving England, kick-offs before 5:00 pm that made it hard for children at school and adults at work to attend, steep ticket prices, and UEFA's policy of only selling tickets in blocks (where each block consisted of a set from each of three price bands).